AceCentre/acecentre.org.uk/README.md

 Front-end for acecentre.org.uk built using NextJS.
-Sits on top of a wordpress backend (wpgraphl)
+Sits on top of a wordpress backend

 - [Development](#development)
   - [Setup](#setup)